YukiQiu/DE_Zoomcamp2025/Project/read_me.md

 ## **DataSet Introduction**

-This Million Song Dataset contains millions of songs, which includes the length of each song, release date, singer, and so on.
+This Million Song Dataset contains millions of songs, each including its length, release date, singer, and so on.

 Here is the source data link:http://millionsongdataset.com/